Mother charged after 3-year-old accidentally shoots himself to death

-MEMPHIS, Tenn. — A 3-year-old boy has died after being shot in the head in Southwest Memphis.
+MEMPHIS, Tenn. — A 3-year-old boy has died after being shot in the head in Westwood.

 The boy’s mother, Tinesha Jackson told police her friend, Tedrick Butler, left his AR-15 firearm in her bedroom when they left to go get food.